run2bizdocs/documentation/en-us/docs/run2biz-platform/additional-features/project-management/simple-agile-management/simple-agile-management.md

     -   **5**: add tags to visually identify the task card

     -   **6**: click to be notified of any changes in this task.
-This notification will be done through the notification button of the CITSmart
+This notification will be done through the notification button of the 4biz

     -   **7**: indicate the completion of the task